A Fourfold Refined Enumeration of Alternating Sign Trapezoids: Weighted Enumeration of Alternating Sign Trapezoids

 Let $L_{10} \subseteq \{1,\dots,m\}$ and $R_{10} \subseteq \{m+1,\dots,n\}$.
 Consider an $(n,l)$-alternating sign trapezoid with $1$-column vector $\mathbf{c}$ such that $c_i$ is a $10$-column if and only if $i \in L_{10} \cup R_{10}$.
 By the correspondence between alternating sign triangles and trees, we have to apply a generalised difference operator for every $10$-column, namely $-\Qfd_{c_i}$ if $i \in L_{10}$ and $\Qbd_{c_i}$ if $i \in R_{10}$.
 For every every other column, we apply $\id+\Qfd_{c_i}$ or $\id-\Qbd_{c_i}$, respectively.
 In total, we obtain the following generating function by Theorem~\ref{thm:genfunktrees}:

-Since $-\Qfd_X = -Q^{-1} \bd_X (\id+\Qfd_X)$ and $\Qbd_X = Q^{-1} \fd_X (\id-\Qbd_X)$, \eqref{eq:genfunkASTcvecor} is equal to
+Since $-\Qfd_X = -M^{-1} \bd_X (\id+\Qfd_X)$ and $\Qbd_X = M^{-1} \fd_X (\id-\Qbd_X)$, \eqref{eq:genfunkASTcvecor} is equal to

-As an intermediate step, we enumerate all alternating sign trapezoids with $s$ many $10$-columns on the left side and $t$ many on the right side, that is, $\left|L_{10}\right| = s$ and $\left|R_{10}\right| = t$.
-The correpsonding generating function is given by
+As an intermediate step, we enumerate all alternating sign trapezoids with $p$ $10$-columns on the left side and $q$ on the right side, that is, $\left|L_{10}\right| = p$ and $\left|R_{10}\right| = q$.
+The corresponding generating function is given by